JosephSilber/bouncer/readme.md

 This returns an instance of `Illuminate\Support\Collection` with the names of all abilities this user has.
 It includes abilities granted directly as well as those granted through the user's roles.

+> **Note:** If an ability is limited to a specific model, an array with its details is included instead of just the ability's name.

 ### Authorizing users

 Authorizing users is handled directly at [Laravel's `Gate`](http://laravel.com/docs/5.1/authorization#checking-abilities), or on the user model (`$user->can($ability)`).